Azure/ArcEnabledServersGroupPolicy/README.md

 - Copy the project structure to a local folder of a Domain Controller.

-- Fill in *EnableAzureArc.ps1* Powershell Script with the following information from your environment:

-    *servicePrincipalClientId, tenantid, subscriptionid, ResourceGroup, location, tags* and *ReportServerFQDN*

 - Execute the deployment script *DeployGPO.ps1*, with the following syntax:

-        .\DeployGPO.ps1 -DomainFQDN contoso.com -ReportServerFQDN Server.contoso.com -ArcRemoteShare AzureArcOnBoard -Spsecret $spsecret [-AgentProxy $AgentProxy] [-AssessOnly]
+        .\DeployGPO.ps1 -DomainFQDN contoso.com -ReportServerFQDN Server.contoso.com -ArcRemoteShare AzureArcOnBoard -ServicePrincipalSecret $ServicePrincipalSecret
+       -ServicePrincipalClientId $ServicePrincipalClientId -SubscriptionId $SubscriptionId --ResourceGroup $ResourceGroup -Location $Location -TenantId $TenantId
+       [-AgentProxy $AgentProxy]

     Where:

-    - *Spsecret* is the secret from the Service Principal created previously.
+    - *DomainFQDN* is the fully qualified domain name of the domain

     - *ReportServerFQDN* is the Fully Qualified Domain Name of the host where the network share resides.

     - *ArcRemoteShare* is the name of the network share you've created

+    - *ServicePrincipalSecret* is the secret from the Service Principal created previously.

+    - *ServicePrincipalClientId* is the client id from the Service Principal created previously

+    - *SubscriptionId*, *ResourceGroup*, *Location*, *TenantId* corespond to where your Arc Servers are going to be onboarded

     - *AgentProxy* [optional] is the name of the proxy if used

-    - *AssessOnly* [optional] makes the GPo to work in Assess mode, no onboarding is done.